1.Pune Citibank MphasiS Call Center Fraud

 7. State of Tamil Nadu Vs Suhas Katti

-On 24-3-2004 Charge Sheet was filed u/s 67 of IT Act 2000, 469 and 509 IPC before The Hon'ble Addl.
+On 24-3-2004, a Charge Sheet was filed, u/s 67 of the IT Act 2000, 469 and 509 IPC before The Hon'ble Addl.
 CMM Egmore by citing 18 witnesses and 34 documents and material objects.
 The same was taken on file in C.C.NO.4680/2004.
-On the prosecution side 12 witnesses were examined and entire documents were marked as Exhibits.
+On the prosecution side, 12 witnesses were examined, and entire documents were marked as Exhibits.

-"The accused paid fine amount and he was lodged at Central Prison, Chennai.
-This is considered as the first case convicted under section 67 of Information Technology Act 2000 in India.
+The accused paid the fine amount, and he was lodged at Central Prison, Chennai.
+This is considered as the first case convicted under section 67 of the Information Technology Act 2000 in India.